ovaschool/ovaschool.github.io/staticpages/ova2026-registration.markdown

 - attendance without accomodation: €100

 #### Student grants:
-If you are in a difficult financial predicament and are not able to afford the registration fee, you can request a waiver of the registration fee (i.e. accommodation at the dorm and access to classes).
+If you are in a difficult financial situation and are not able to afford the registration fee, you can request a waiver of the registration fee (i.e. accommodation at the dorm and access to classes).
 Upon registration, send us an email at ovasummerschool@gmail.com specifying your situation and we will let you know if it is possible for the school to (partly or fully) cover you.
 Please note, that applicants from post-Soviet countries are prioritized.